 Follow the Cheese Trail

 Sonoma County is known for more than its award-winning wines.
 There are a great many green grassy pastures here, with cows, sheep and goats giving milk to make delicious cheeses.
 In fact, there are so many dairies and creameries making cheese here that they published an official Sonoma County Cheese Trail Map.
 We visited several creameries, and purchased some tangy cheese at Joe Matos Cheese Factory along with a sourdough baguette to eat in the car as a snack on our drive.
-Even got to say hi to a cow or two!
+We even got to say hello to a cow or two along the way.

 It’s hard to visit Sonoma County without tasting some of the locally produced wines.
 Many Sonoma County wineries in the area grow their own grapes, tend their own vineyards, and bottle their own juice.
 There are too many favorites for me to name them all here (there are some 425+ wineries in the area).
 Suffice to say the range of options is worthy of consideration for anyone who drinks wine.
 For a grand experience, visit Rodney Strong or the caves at Gloria Ferrer for a little bubbly.
 Or maybe a starry-eyed day at the Francis Ford Coppola Winery compound in Geyserville.
 We loved the pinot noir from Walt Wines, and there are many, many others.

-You can get a Sonoma County winery map here and decide the best Sonoma wines for yourself.
+You can get a Sonoma County winery map here and decide the best Sonoma wineries to visit for yourself.

 Interesting fact: Since 2019 all vineyards are certified sustainable in Sonoma County, making it the most sustainable wine region in the world.

 Sonoma County is really quite large, stretching from the San Francisco Bay northwest to the Pacific Ocean.
 The Pacific coastline is rugged, colorful and full of beautiful flora and fauna.
-Visit Sonoma County in the Spring to see acres and acres of bright orange blooming poppies, along with other vibrant wildflowers.
+Visit Sonoma County in the Spring to see acres and acres of bright orange poppies blooming like carpets across the green hills, along with other vibrant wildflowers.

 My family brought me here from the time I was a little kid, and we hunted for shells on the beaches and picked wildflowers on the hills.
 Jenner is a very special and beautiful coastal spot, located where the Russian River meets the sea.